Picnic table area along Three Square Hollow Overlook

 View from the Mansion

 Kings Gap Mansion is a beautiful, Italian-style villa located at the top of the 4-mile winding road through the park.
-A short walk to the back porch will award you with a beautiful view of the park.
+A short walk to the back porch will reward you with a beautiful view of the park.

 Kings Gap Environmental Education Center